morinoko/nlp-transformer-ja-en-translation-project/README.md

 - `ruby_dataset/`: Contains the Ruby dataset used for training and evaluation
   - `data.json`: The full dataset, including synthetic and real data
   - `synthetic.json`: Dataset with only the synthetic data
+- `report_and_presentation_slides/`: Contains the project report and presentation slides.
+Link to the presentation video is in the README in this directory.

 ## Running Evaluation Scripts